LeverageFMCG (Fast-Moving Consumer Goods)

 Interest Coverage Ratio in FMCG (Fast-Moving Consumer Goods)

-How to interpret and apply interest coverage ratio specifically when analyzing fmcg (fast-moving consumer goods) stocks in India.
+How to interpret and apply interest coverage ratio when analyzing fmcg (fast-moving consumer goods) stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Interest Coverage Ratio?